How the heck do you treat blackheads?!

 - Citrusy extracts

-Same reason as scrubs: the can remove only the black head, not the whole thing.
-Basically, they’re useless.
+Same reason as scrubs: the can remove only the tip of the blackhead, not the whole thing.
+Plus, they’re irritating as hell.
+Stay away!

 - Clean the area well to sanitize it.